syrnyk/hltb-for-deck/Readme.md

 Built with [Decky Loader](https://github.com/SteamDeckHomebrew/decky-loader).

+> [!IMPORTANT]
+> Please note that HLTB does not have an official public API.
+This plugin (and this fork in particular) is heavily depending on the API changes discovered and implemented in [HowLongToBeat-PythonAPI repository](https://github.com/ScrappyCocco/HowLongToBeat-PythonAPI).
+Every change done to API by HLTB breaks this plugin workability.
+Unfortunately, there may and will be delays in restoring the plugin workability.

 ## Features

 - On an app page, shows four main stats offered by How Long to Beat
 - Clicking View Details will take you to their site for the game
 - Results are cached for two hours (cache can be cleared from QAM page for HLTB for Deck)

 ## Screenshots